BlueCircleSoftware/bluecircle-json-interface-generator/README.md

 stripCommonPackages | boolean | Strip any common leading packages from all produced classes.
 By default, TypeScript interfaces are put into a namespace structure which mirrors the Java packages of the source classes.
 If --strip-common-packages is selected, then any top-level packages that only contain one subpackage will be removed.
-For example, if you have com.foo.a.ClassA and com.foo.b.ClassB, then "com" will be skipped, and "foo" will be the top-level namespace in the output. produceImmutables | boolean | Produce immutable wrappers along with interfaces (default: false) nullIsUndefined | boolean | Treat nullable fields as also undefined, and mark them optional in interface definitions. (default: false)
+For example, if you have com.foo.a.ClassA and com.foo.b.ClassB, then "com" will be skipped, and "foo" will be the top-level namespace in the output. produceImmutables | boolean | Produce immutable wrappers along with interfaces (default: false) nullIsUndefined | boolean | Treat nullable fields as also undefined, and mark them optional in interface definitions. (default: false) useUnknown | boolean | Use the new 'unknown' type in TypeScript 3.0 instead of 'any' (default: false)
 ## Making AJAX calls

 I try to be agnostic as to which AJAX library you're using (if any).
 So on startup, you'll need to set jsonInterfaceGenerator.callAjax with